Fares-kdj/polyintegral/README.markdown

      composer install
      ```

-4. **Database Setup**:
-   - Import the database schema from `database/portfolio_db` into your MySQL database.

 5. **Run the Application**:
    - Start your web server and navigate to the project directory.
-   - Access the site via `http://localhost/polyintegral-competition`.
+   - Access the site via `http://localhost/polyintegral`.

 ## 🖱️ Usage
 - **Jury Presentation**: Explore detailed profiles of jury members on the dedicated page. 👥